dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 19 - Language in Robot Manipulation (Learning).md

 ## What is the clever idea of this paper?

 ## How the idea is implemented
-The idea is implemented through a two-stage training procedure that includes Mask Modeling and Cross-Modal Matching, combined with a behavior cloning objective for policy learning.
+The idea is implemented through a two-stage training procedure that includes Mask Modeling and Cross-Modal Matching, combined with a behavior cloning objective for policy learning to foster cross-modal interactions.

 ##  How is success proved and measured?